donatj/CsvToMarkdownTable/README.md

 Simple JavaScript CSV to Markdown Table Converter

+You can see it in action and play with the [live Example](https://donatstudios.com/CsvToMarkdownTable).

 Requires **no external libraries**.
 Works in Node as well as in the browser.

-There is a live web interface for it [here](https://donatstudios.com/CsvToMarkdownTable).

 Example Use: